When it comes to Digital Manufacturing Cutting Techniques, there are several options, that can take your 2D file and create your project.

 A waterjet machine is more suitable for cutting thick materials than other machines and can cut over 12-inch-thick materials, unlike other methods.
 Also, water jet cutting is compatible with all materials, while laser cutting has limitations based on thermosensitive and reflective materials, and plasma is only suitable for conductive materials.

-Laser cutting still cuts a broad range of materials, including some plastics such as acrylic, polycarbonate and POM, also wood and paper.
+Laser cutting still cuts a broad range of materials, including some plastics such as acrylic, polycarbonate, and POM, as well as wood and paper.
 You can permanently mark metal, and can also etch glass, granite, and slate.

 Similarities Between Laser Cutting and Waterjet Cutting